This page describes how Cloud SQL works with MySQL users. MySQL user accounts provide security by controlling access to MySQL databases.

 You configure the root user account for a new instance so you can access the instance.
 For simplicity, the root user account is configured to connect from any host:

-For help with configuring the root user account, see Configuring the root user account.
+root user account, see Configuring the

-There are two system users used by Second Generation instances:
+There are two system users:

-This user is used for data imports.
+Used for data imports.

-This user is used as a replication user for replicas.
+Used as a replication user for replicas.